 6. Planning Steps Leading Up to the Wedding

 Ask about what kind of hands on planning assistance your photographer will provide leading up to the wedding.
 Does your photographer just show up on the wedding day?
 Do you get to provide them with a list of photos you want?
 Will they help you find other wedding day vendors you need?
 These are all things that can help you figure out if you’re going to be in the hands of a qualified professional that you can trust to take care of you on your wedding day and help you create some amazing memories.

-This is also a great time to ask if they've ever photographed at your venue and if not if they'll do a site visit with you.
-As an intimate wedding photographer, I often find myself at venues I've never been to before (like my clients' homes or country inns).
-I love that I'm always at new locations and I'm always happy to do a site visit with my clients to be more prepared for the wedding day and alleviate any concerns that they have.
+This is also a great time to ask if they’ve ever photographed at your venue or location and if not will they do a site visit with you.
+As an intimate wedding photographer, I often find myself at venues I’ve never been to before (like my clients’ homes or country inns).
+I love that I’m always at new locations and I’m always happy to do a site visit with my clients to be more prepared for the wedding day and alleviate any concerns that they have.

 Ask about the back up plan in the event your contracted photographer gets sick or hurt.
 They should be confident in explaining this to you and be able to elaborate on the details of multiple back up options.
 This is also a good time to ask about what happens in the event that you decide to postpone or need to cancel your wedding.

 8. Read the Contract and Understand the Terms